WebAssembly/gc/proposals/gc/waml/README.md

 #### Linking

-A Waml program can be executed by _linking_ its main unit.
-Linking does not require any magic, it simply locates all imported Wasm modules (by appending `.wasm` to the URL, which is interpreted as file path), recursively links them (using a simple registry to share instantiations), and maps exports to imports by name.
+A Waml program can be executed by _linking_ its main module.
+Linking does not require any magic, it simply locates the [runime](#runtime-system) (if used) and all imported modules (by appending `.wasm` to the URL, which is interpreted as file path), recursively links them (using a simple registry to share instantiations), and maps exports to imports by name.

 #### Batch compilation